gmh04/podparser/docs/index.rst

     1  Address
     2  LatLon
     3  Accuracy see location_type in `Google Geocoding API results`_
-    4  type     raw or derived (A raw type is an address query request as found in the address column.
-A derived type is constructed used pattern matching, see `Streets config`_)
+    4  type     raw, derived or explicit(A raw type is an address query request as found in the address column.
+A derived type is constructed used pattern matching, see `Streets config`_.
+An explicit location is a hard coded latlon defined in streets.xml)
    === ======== =

 Stats